 All applicants are required to meet defined eligibility criteria in order to be assessed for registration.
-These are:
+To become a Chartered Ecologist:

-- Evidence of being an ‘active’ ecologist whether in an employed, self-employed, retired or otherwise voluntary capacity.
+- You must be an ‘active’ ecologist whether in an employed, self-employed, retired or otherwise voluntary capacity.
 This may include contributing expertise, being a source of expert advice and guidance and sharing knowledge.

-- Evidence of continuing compliance with CIEEM’s Code of Professional Conduct with no complaints upheld in the three year period leading up to the application.
+- You must be able to evidence continuing compliance with your own professional body’s Code of Conduct with no complaints upheld in the three-year period leading up to your application.

-- Evidence of meeting the minimum competence requirements at the Accomplished or Authoritative levels as defined by CIEEM’s Competency Framework.
+- You must meet the minimum competence requirements at the Accomplished or Authoritative levels as defined by CIEEM’s Competency Framework.
 We strongly recommend that, in the first instance, you complete a self-assessment of your competence level for each of the competencies within CIEEM’s Competency Framework to satisfy yourself that you are working at the required level.

-If you meet the eligibility criteria and are interested in applying for Chartered Ecologist status please register your interest and request an application form.
+If you meet the eligibility criteria and are interested in applying for Chartered Ecologist status, please register your interest using the form at the bottom of this page.

 Supporting your CEcol application